 “Regulations are probably the biggest problem for Coinbase.
 It was recently forced to send customer info and trading histories to government authorities, spooking some traders.
 OKEx and Binance are regulated in different jurisdictions, with a less invasive and more comfortable environment for crypto traders.”

-Of course not.
+Is it all over for Coinbase?Of course not.
 Coinbase are still one of the biggest exchanges in the world, with a huge customer base and a very promising future.
 During the current uncertainty surrounding cryptocurrency though, they do seem to be suffering somewhat.
 In time, as the markets level out and as regulations become more certain, we can see a very bright future ahead for Coinbase, their personal customers and their institutional customers alike.